 OK, now onto the 10 best-rugged watches on the market.

 Garmin is a sports watch pro.
-And the Instinct Solar is even more brilliant than we first thought it would be!
-For one, it keeps itself charged.
-Also, it offers a range of power modes so you can maximize the battery life to suit your needs.
+And the Instinct 2 Solar is even more brilliant than we first thought it would be!
+For one, it keeps itself charged with that wonderful solar function.
+It also offers a range of power/battery modes so you can maximize your watch’s life for as long as you could need.

 2. Suunto 9 Peak